BananaArch/SolarPanelOptimization/README.md

   </tr>
 </table>

-*Although our team initially consisted of four members, two had to leave the project partway through, so the remaining two of us completed the entire project.*
+*Although our team originally had four members, two left early on and contributed little to the project, leaving the remaining two of us to take on all the work.
+It was challenging, but we pushed through and completed the entire project ourselves.*

 ## Motivation